jake-knerr/cogent/README.md

 Also, listeners could always be explicitly defined as a prop.

-#### Components can be extended.
-The extended component can perform any mutations that the superclass could.

 #### Each component is a CHESS component as well.

 Extended classes are a new composite CHESS component.